 Turn Off Web Notifications in Edge Browser

-To disable them Edge browser in Windows 10, click on the menu icon (3 horizontal dots) in Edge browser and click on “Settings”.
+To disable them in Edge Legacy browser in Windows 10, click on the menu icon (3 horizontal dots) in Edge browser and click on “Settings”.

 In “Settings” pane, scroll down and click on “View advanced settings” button.